Jabaay/Pinball-Game/README.md

 **Light System** - LED displays to help decorate the board which lights up based on how well the user is playing.
 More points will mean more LEDs light up.

-We will implement the design using 2-3 Arduino Rev3’s which will communicate with each other, most likely through hardwiring.
+We will implement the design using 2-3 Arduino Rev3 boards which will communicate with each other, most likely through hardwiring.